wekan/wekan/README.md

 ## Roadmap

+Upcoming Wekan App Development Platform will make possible many use cases like kanban workflows, dependencies, gantt charts, WIP limits, time tracking, managing website, Rocket.Chat support and custom apps with themes by providing Team/Organizations, APIs, admin interface, custom fields, calendar view, time tracking, vote on cards, move cards to another board, board templates.
+LDAP and other SSO options are already available on Sandstorm, not standalone Wekan.
+Some of these don't even have feature request in Wekan issues, we do need detailed descriptions, screenshots and links to videos how these should work.

+We are very welcoming to new developers and teams to submit new pull requests to devel branch to make this Wekan App Development Platform possible faster.
+By working directly with Wekan you get benefit of active maintenance and new features added by growing Wekan developer community.
+Please see [Developer Documentation][dev_docs] to get started.

 Roadmap is handled using [Wekan GitHub issues][wekan_issues].
+If you don't see your feature request or use case there, please add it.

 Newer [Wefork GitHub issues][wefork_issues] will be be moved to there also.

 ## Screenshots